 - All parties and candidates should avoid activities which are corrupt practices and offences under the election law, such as bribing of voters, intimidation of voters, impersonation of voters, canvassing within 100 meters of polling stations, holding public meetings during the period of 48 hours ending with the hour fixed for the close of the poll, and the transport and conveyance of voters to and from polling station.

 Any violation of the above guidelines will invite a notice from the ECI as to why action should not be taken and why a case should not be registered against the guilty.
 Notices have been issued to candidates from various political parties for violation of model code of conduct.
-Delhi Chief Minister Arvind Kejriwal and Goa Chief Minister Manohar Parrikar were both served notices by the ECI recently for violating the MCC.
+Individuals from across party lines like the Delhi Chief Minister Arvind Kejriwal and former Goa Chief Minister Manohar Parrikar were served notices by the ECI for violating the MCC.
 Prime Minister Narendra Modi was also served notices in the past for violation of the MCC.
+Congress President Rahul Gandhi was also served a notice by the ECI for MCC violations.

 Guidelines relating to Meetings & Processions